browserengineering/book/book/animations.md

 Our compositing algorithm now creates way fewer layers!
-It does a good job of grouping together non-animating content to reduce the number of composited layers (which saves GPU memory), and doing as much work as possible in raster rather than draw (which makes composited animations faster).
+It does a good job of grouping together non-animating content to reduce the number of composited layers (which saves GPU memory), and doing as much non-animation work as possible in raster rather than draw (which makes composited animations faster).

 At this point, the compositing algorithm and its effect on content is getting pretty complicated.
 It will be very useful to you to add in more visual